 We are currently living through a pandemic.
 Schools, restaurants, and all non-essential businesses are closed.
 We aren’t supposed to leave our houses.
 We can’t see our family and friends.
-People are contracting the virus and many are sadly dying, without their family to comfort them; without a proper funeral.
+People are contracting the virus.
+And, many are sadly dying, without their family to comfort them; without a proper funeral.

 “One of the most important things to remember while dealing with loss, no matter what it is you’re grieving, is that your feelings are valid.“

 Remember, we’re all in this together, so let’s support one another during these difficult times.